Skip to content

 If you’ve explored my classes, you may have noticed that one of them is titled “Ecopsychology For Everyone.”
 It’s a… Read more What is Ecopsychology?

-Rebecca lives and works on unceded Chinook territory.
+A large portion of Rebecca's work was developed on unceded Chinook territory.
 To learn how to help the Chinook Indian Nation regain federal recognition, please visit https://chinookjustice.org/.

 Copyright Rebecca Lexa, 2021-present unless otherwise noted.
 All rights reserved.
 Nothing made by Rebecca Lexa may be used in any blockchain-related technology, to include NFTs, cryptocurrency, or future inventions in the space.
 For permission to use content, please contact rebeccathenaturalist[at]gmail[dot]com.
 For privacy info click here.